RealityScript/reality.js/README.md

 - The Reality-Tag's 'model-android' attribute is the path URL for the 3D model required for Android and Model-Viewer/Scene-Viewer.

-- The Reality-Tag's 'display-image' attribute can be set to 'yes' or 'no'.
-This will determine whether or not the preview image will be displayed when viewed in any way other than AR Quick Look (AR Quick Look currently requires an image preview).

 - The Reality-Tag's 'display-instructions' attribute can be set to 'yes' or 'no'.
 This will determine whether or not some end-user instructions will be displayed on top of the preview box.

+- The Reality-Tag's 'display-model-viewer' attribute can be set to 'yes' or 'no'.
+This will determine whether or not a 3D model will be displayed using the Model-Viewer component.

+- The Reality-Tag's 'display-image' attribute can be set to 'yes' or 'no'.
+This will determine whether or not the preview image will be displayed when using the 'Model-Viewer' component option.

 - The Reality-Tag's 'box-width' attribute can be set to any number correlating with the number of pixels you would like to use for the width of the preview box.